JPLOpenSource/fprime-scala/README-DAUT.md

 def keyOf(event: LockEvent): Option[Any]
 ```

 This function takes an event as argument and returns an optional index of type `Any` (any index can be used).
 It's default return value is `None`.
-The function can be overridden as follows for our example:
+The function can be overridden as follows for our example (note why it may be a good idea to separate out the definition
+of `keyOf` from the actual monitor: we achive modularity and potential reuse of the `keyOf` function for other monitors):

 ```scala
 class FastLockMonitor extends Monitor[LockEvent] {